Convergence of the Environment Seen from Geodesics in Exponential Last-Passage Percolation: Stationary distribution of TASEP with a second-class particle

-The `hole-particle pair' in Section \ref{ssec:ci-hppair} also plays the role of a second-class particle in the TASEP, as shown by \cite{ferrari2005competition}.
-Such a TASEP with second-class particles is a Markov process on $\{1,*,0\}^\Z$, where the symbols $1$, $*$, and $0$ represent particles, second-class particles, and holes respectively.
-Any second-class particle can exchange places with a hole to its right, or with a (normal) particle to its left.
-We will see that the process $(\eta_t')_{t\ge 0}$ described above corresponds to a TASEP as seen from an isolated second-class particle.
+We start with the totally asymmetric simple exclusion process (TASEP), which is a classical interacting particle system.
+For TASEP with second-class particles, we represent it as a Markov process on $\{1,*,0\}^\Z$, where the symbols $1$, $*$, and $0$ represent particles, second-class particles, and holes respectively.
+As in ordinary TASEP, any (normal) particle can switch with a hole to its right.
+In addition, any second-class particle can switch with a hole to its right, and can switch with a (normal) particle to its left.
+We consider TASEP as seen from an isolated second-class particle, which is related to LPP semi-infinite geodesics, as will be explained later in Section \ref{ssec:ci-hppair}.
+Namely, suppose that $(\eta_t^*)_{t\in I}$ for some interval $I\subset \R$ is TASEP containing a single second-class particle, then the process $(\eta_t^*(l_t+\cdot))_{t\in I}$ is the corresponding TASEP as seen from an isolated second-class particle, where $l_t$ is the location of the second-class particle at time $t$.
+There is a family of stationary distributions of TASEP as seen from an isolated second-class particle, constructed in \cite{ferrari1994invariant}.
+In this section we study a particular one $\Psi=\Psi^\rho$, under which the configuration has the same asymptotic density $\rho$ of particles in both directions.

-Stationary measures for TASEP as seen from a second-class particle are constructed in \cite{ferrari1994invariant}; we now give a construction which yields one of the measures they describe (specifically, one with equal asymptotic density in both directions).
-Let $Y_1(x), x\geq 1$ and $Y_2(x), x\geq 1$ be independent collections of i.i.d.\ Bernoulli($\rho$) random variables.
-Let $R_1(x)=\sum_{y=1}^x Y_1(y)$ and $R_2(x)=\sum_{y=1}^x Y_2(y)$.
+We first construct $\Psi$ following \cite{ferrari1994invariant}.
+We start by constructing a stationary distribution for TASEP with infinitely many second-class particles.